The Best Rivers In Ontario For Trout And Steelhead

 Late spring Brown trout from the upper Credit River

-The upper credit river is a very pretty trout river with large brown trout and brook trout and is a very popular section of river for fly anglers.
+The Upper Credit River is a very pretty trout river with large brown and brook trout.
+It is a very popular section for fly anglers.

-Credit River Special Regulations as of 2020 and 2021 – Credit River and its tributaries – Town of Caledon in Regional Municipality of Peel, Upstream of Old Baseline Road• Only artificial lures may be used• Only one single-pointed barbless hook may be used• Brook Trout, Brown Trout, and Rainbow Trou must be released – NO KEEP ZONE
+Credit River Special Regulations – Credit River and its tributaries – Town of Caledon in Regional Municipality of Peel, Upstream of Old Baseline Road• Only artificial lures may be used• Only one single-pointed barbless hook may be used• Brook Trout, Brown Trout, and Rainbow Trou must be released – NO KEEP ZONE.

 Fishing The Credit River Video